-Confident and talented, Slaughter didn’t disappoint.
-He collected an extra-base hit in each of his first five regular-season games for the ’38 Cardinals.
-No other big-league player achieved that feat until this year.
+Confident and talented, Slaughter collected an extra-base hit in each of his first five regular-season games for the 1938 Cardinals.

-Slaughter, a native of Roxboro, N.C., had been a standout high school player.
+Slaughter, a native of Roxboro, N.C., was a standout high school player.
 He attended the Cardinals’ tryout camp as a second baseman.
-He had trouble fielding grounders consistently, but he displayed a strong arm, speed and hitting ability.
-So the Cardinals signed him and converted Slaughter into an outfielder.
+He had trouble fielding grounders consistently, but displayed a strong arm, speed and hitting ability.
+The Cardinals signed Slaughter and converted him into an outfielder.

 In his first professional season, 1935 at Class D Martinsville (Va.), Slaughter had 25 doubles, 11 triples and 18 home runs in 109 games.
 He went to Class B Columbus (Ga.) in 1936.
-Playing for manager Eddie Dyer (who also would manage him in the Cardinals’ 1946 World Series championship season), Slaughter hit .325 with 31 doubles and 20 triples in 151 games.
+Playing for manager Eddie Dyer, Slaughter hit .325 with 31 doubles and 20 triples in 151 games.

 At Class AA Columbus (Ohio) in 1937, Slaughter put together a season that earned him his chance at the major-league roster the following year.
 Slaughter hit .382 and compiled a .609 slugging percentage, with 245 hits, 42 doubles, 13 triples and 26 home runs in 154 games.

-Shotton had called Slaughter “Country” and it appealed to the youngster who loves the cows and chickens and the earth which his family has tilled through many generations.
+While at Columbus, manager Burt Shotton gave Slaughter the nickname “Country.”
+Wrote The Sporting News: “It appealed to the youngster who loves the cows and chickens and the earth which his family has tilled through many generations.”

-At spring training in 1938, Frisch was seeking a right fielder to replace Don Padgett, who hit .314 but committed 11 errors in 1937, and join a star-studded outfield of Joe Medwick in left and Terry Moore in center.
+At spring training in 1938, Frisch was seeking a right fielder to replace Don Padgett, who hit .314 but committed 11 errors in 1937, and join an outfield of Joe Medwick in left and Terry Moore in center.
 Slaughter was the immediate choice.

 “Enos hits to all fields, has made a goodly share of extra-base blows and has shown as strong a punch against left-handers as against the supposedly easier right-handers,” The Sporting News reported.